 Algorithm updates also shift how Google weights different signals, which can affect rankings across an entire industry without any individual site changing anything.

-Read more about Illan's background and approach on the about page, or connect directly on LinkedIn.
+Read more about Illan's background and approach, or connect directly on LinkedIn.